-Carolyn Watson’s conducting engagements in the USA include performances with the AUSTIN SYMPHONY, DETROIT SYMPHONY CIVIC ORCHESTRA and the WORLD YOUTH SYMPHONY ORCHESTRA.
+Carolyn Watson’s conducting engagements in the USA have included performances with the AUSTIN SYMPHONY, DETROIT SYMPHONY CIVIC ORCHESTRA and the WORLD YOUTH SYMPHONY ORCHESTRA.
 From 2013-15 she held the prestigious position of Music Director of the INTERLOCHEN ARTS ACADEMY ORCHESTRA, her work with the orchestra being awarded the 2015 AMERICAN PRIZE FOR ORCHESTRAL PERFORMANCE.

-Her opera conducting has included conduct the world premiere production of Sarah Kirkland Snider’s opera, PENELOPE during 2019 and Menotti’s THE OLD MAID & THE THIEF and Barber’s A HAND OF BRIDGE for the LYRIC OPERA OF KANSAS CITY.
+Her opera conducting has included conduct the world premiere production of Sarah Kirkland Snider’s opera, PENELOPE during 2019 and Menotti’s THE OLD MAID & THE THIEF and Barber’s A HAND OF BRIDGE all for LYRIC OPERA OF KANSAS CITY.

-Her engagements during 2019 have included being cover conductor for Michael Stern’s performances of the Rachmaninov PIANO CONCERTO NO.1 and Stravinsky’s FIREBIRD SUITE with the KANSAS CITY SYMPHONY.
-She also made a return to the AUSTIN SYMPHONY, gave performances with the CATSKILL SYMPHONY and the LA PORTE SYMPHONY ORCHESTRA and in the program of the WUNSCH NEW MUSIC FESTIVAL in Kansas City, and conducted Britten’s A MIDSUMMER NIGHT’S DREAM for the UNIVERSITY OF KANSAS and Stravinksky’s PETRUSHKA with the INTERLOCHEN PHILHARMONIC.
+Other engagements during 2019 included being cover conductor for Michael Stern’s performances of the Rachmaninov PIANO CONCERTO NO.1 and Stravinsky’s FIREBIRD SUITE with the KANSAS CITY SYMPHONY.
+She also made a return to the AUSTIN SYMPHONY, gave performances with the CATSKILL SYMPHONY and the LA PORTE SYMPHONY ORCHESTRA and in the program of the WUNSCH NEW MUSIC FESTIVAL in Kansas City, conducted Britten’s A MIDSUMMER NIGHT’S DREAM for the UNIVERSITY OF KANSAS and Stravinksky’s PETRUSHKA with the INTERLOCHEN PHILHARMONIC.

 Also during 2019 she conducted performances of THE NUTCRACKER for the KANSAS CITY BALLET.

-Future engagements, during 2020, included the LYRIC OPERA OF KANSAS CITY‘s OPERA AMERICA 50TH ANNIVERSARY events and gives her debut with the KANSAS CITY CHAMBER ORCHESTRA and was to include her conducting of OUTERLANDS PRODUCTIONS’ world premiere season of Gordon Getty’s opera GOODBYE MR. CHIPS at FESTIVAL NAPA VALLEY, now rescheduled to 2021 and her return to the AUSTIN SYMPHONY ORCHESTRA for a series of guest conducting appearances in 2020 and 2021.
+Her engagements, during 2020, included the LYRIC OPERA OF KANSAS CITY‘s OPERA AMERICA 50TH ANNIVERSARY events and gives her debut with the KANSAS CITY CHAMBER ORCHESTRA and was to include her conducting of OUTERLANDS PRODUCTIONS’ world premiere season of Gordon Getty’s opera GOODBYE MR. CHIPS at FESTIVAL NAPA VALLEY, now rescheduled to 2021 and her return to the AUSTIN SYMPHONY ORCHESTRA for a series of guest conducting appearances in 2020 and 2021.

 © Weaver Artist Management 2021